mikefrancis/mikefrancis.dev/posts/tiny-graphql-api-using-next-js.md

 description: "With the release of Next.js v9, API routes are easier than ever."
 ---

-I'm a huge fan of [Next.js](https://nextjs.org), it's my go-to framework if I'm building a web application these days - I tend to leave Gatsby for blogs and heavily content driven sites, and create-react-app for more single page-y applications.
+I'm a huge fan of [Next.js](https://nextjs.org), it's my go-to framework if I'm building a web application these days - I tend to leave Gatsby for blogs and heavily content-driven sites, and create-react-app for more single page-y applications.
 When v9 dropped the other day, I was reading through the [blog post](https://nextjs.org/blog/next-9) and immediately wanted to see if I could hack something together using the new API routes feature.

 If you're not familiar with Next.js one of it's advantages over other frameworks is the minimal approach to configuration.
 All you need is a `./pages/index.js` file, containing: